Eightdays1/guesswhere_doc/UseCases/Use-Case_Challenge_User.md

 Challenge User

 ## 1.1 Brief Description
 To challenge another user, you first have to know the name of the user them.
 After that you send click a button to send an request to them.
-The other user gets a popup message in his app which notifies him that someone wants to challange him.
-If the user accepts the challange both users will get the same picture.
+The other user gets a popup message in his app which notifies him that someone wants to challenge him.
+If the user accepts the challenge both users will get the same picture.
 So both users have to guess the same.
 The user who guessed the lowest distance wins.
-After one Game the Challange is over and a new can be started.
+After one Game the challenge is over and a new can be started.
 # 2 Flow of Events
 ## 2.1 Basic Flow
 - User clicks 'challenge' button